Bono urges Europe’s leaders to fight corruption

-The European Parliament recently voted to hunt down phantom firms by voting in favour of introducing a public register of who owns companies and trusts.
+Two weeks ago, the European Parliament voted in favour of introducing a public register of who owns companies and trusts.
 This would give citizens and law enforcement authorities access to information and enable them to follow the money from corrupt and criminal activity.
-ONE members have been campaigning hard, calling on MEPs to crack down on the phantom firms that help criminals rob Africa of billions.

-But it’s not over.
 To become law, the EU’s Council of Ministers need to back this move to full transparency in the revised Anti-Money Laundering Directive.
-So please sign the petition now if you haven’t done so already.

 - ONE is a campaigning and advocacy organization of more than 3.5 million people taking action to end extreme poverty and preventable disease, particularly in Africa.
 Strictly nonpartisan, we raise public awareness and press political leaders to combat AIDS and preventable diseases, increase investments in agriculture and nutrition, and demand greater transparency in poverty-fighting programs.

 - Bono was speaking at the European People’s Party Congress in Dublin.

 - More information about ONE’s campaign to tackle phantom firms is available here.